In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 Administration expands and judiciary acquires rights

 Under China’s current legislative framework, the protection of intellectual property rights is dominated by judicial protections and is supplemented by administrative protection.
-The new draft stipulates that the patent administration departments in county governments could take on the job of administrative law enforcement, drawing criticism from academics and the judicial world.
+The draft submitted by SIPO to the State Council in 2015 stipulated that the patent administration departments in county governments could take on the job of administrative law enforcement, drawing criticism from academics and the judicial world.

 “The drafters were hoping for more enforcement power for patent administration bodies, using strengthened administrative enforcement as the main means for solving the weak protection of patent rights,” Cheng said.
 “But strengthening intellectual property protections involves many aspects, not necessarily just strengthening administrative protection.”